KV9: Second corridor

-Antechamber and burial chamber
+Antechamber and Burial Chamber

-The antechamber at the end of the corridor, preceding the burial chamber, contains scenes from the Book of the Dead.
-The walls of the burial chamber are decorated with the Book of the Earth (or Book of Aker).
+Ramesses VI is shown before Hekau, and Maat in the antechamber [Hall H, the Hall of Two Truths] at the end of the corridor, preceding the burial chamber.
+It contains important transfiguration spells (Chapters 124-127 and 129) from the Book of the Dead.
+The walls of the cavernous burial chamber are decorated with the Books of the Earth (including the Book of Aker).
 These include images of a solar boat with the double-headed god Aker, images of Osiris and various gods, the destruction of enemies, and representations of the sun's rays resurrecting various figures.
+A detailed analysis of these complex scenes are in J. Roberson, The Ancient Egyptian Books of the Earth.
 The vaulted ceiling of the chamber is decorated, once again, with the Book of the Day and the Book of the Night, framed by a double elongated image of Nut.

 Later history

 In the Graeco-Roman period, the tomb was identified as that of Memnon, the mythological king of the Ethiopians who fought in the Trojan War.
 As a result, it was frequently visited; 995 graffiti left by visitors have been found on the temple walls, ranging from the 1st century BC to the 4th century AD.
 They were left by pilgrims, mostly Greeks, who in the Ptolemaic and Roman periods traveled to the site from different parts of Egypt and the Mediterranean.
 The inscriptions were written in black or, less frequently, red ink, mainly in Greek but also in Latin, Demotic, and Coptic.
 They appear in different parts of the tomb, usually on the upper parts of the walls, which corresponds to the higher floor level (the corridors were partly filled in at that time).

 The graffiti have been studied since 1996 by the Epigraphical Mission from the Polish Centre of Mediterranean Archaeology University of Warsaw in cooperation with the Egyptian Ministry of Antiquities.
 Visitors' names form the majority of the graffiti, but there are also longer texts which provide more information about their authors, including their occupation.
 They tell us that philosophers, doctors, and high-ranking officials were among the pilgrims.
 Some of the texts are of a religious character (proskynema).
 One graffito attests that visitors had to explore the dark tunnels and painted images by torchlight, making a pun on the visitor's name, Dadouchios (Δᾳδούχιος) and the δᾳδοῦχος:

 Other graffiti include "I visited and I did not like anything except the sarcophagus!", "I admired!" and "I cannot read the hieroglyphs!".
 The latest identifiable person to have visited the tomb and left a graffito may have been Amr ibn al-As, the Muslim conqueror of Roman Egypt during the Arab–Byzantine wars, if he is the person named as "Ambros" (Ἄμρος) in one of them.